vantage6/v6-summary-py/README.md

 TODO statements in the generated code - so you can also simply search the code for TODO instead of following the checklist below.

-- [ ] Include a URL to your code repository in setup.py.
-- [ ] Implement your algorithm functions.
-  - [ ] You are free to add more arguments to the functions.
-Be sure to add them *after* the `client` and dataframe arguments.
-  - [ ] When adding new arguments, if you run the `test/test.py` script, be sure to include values for these arguments in the `client.task.create()` calls that are available there.
-- [ ] If you are using Python packages that are not in the standard library, add them to the `requirements.txt` and `setup.py` file.
 - [ ] Fill in the documentation template.
 This will help others to understand your algorithm, be able to use it safely, and to contribute to it.
-- [ ] If you want to submit your algorithm to a vantage6 algorithm store, be sure to fill in everything in ``algorithm_store.json`` (and be sure to update it if you change function names, arguments, etc.).
+- [ ] If you want to submit your algorithm to a vantage6 algorithm store, be sure to fill in everything in `algorithm_store.json` (and be sure to update it if you change function names, arguments, etc.).
-- [ ] Create a ``DOCKER_USER`` and ``DOCKER_PASSWORD`` secret in the GitHub repository
+- [ ] Create a `DOCKER_USER` and `DOCKER_PASSWORD` secret in the GitHub repository
       settings.
 This will be used to push the Docker image to the registry in the github pipeline.
 - [ ] Finally, remove this checklist section to keep the README clean.

 ### Dockerizing your algorithm